AnyBody/tutorials/A_study_of_studies/lesson1.md

    }; // Driver folder
 ```

-When you open the model again, you will get this message:
+When you load the model again, you will get this message:

 ```{code-block}
 :class: full-width